Cataract Eye Surgery Hobart, Tasmania

 There are many options available for discussion with our patients and the type of lens which is used takes account of the patient’s requirements and needs after surgery.

-The patient no longer needs to be nearly blind to get a successful result from cataract surgery as occurred years ago.
+The patient no longer needs to be nearly blind to get a successful result from cataract surgery, as was the case some years ago.
+Patients who notice early signs of a cataract can have it removed immediately.
 Modern cataract surgery in Tasmania is relatively pain free, suture free and has an extremely high success rate.

 There is a choice of multiple types of intraocular lenses available to suit people’s lifestyles.
 The object of cataract surgery is now not just to restore vision but to restore functionality to people’s everyday life.